Toby-Sharman/Physics-Simulation-Program/README.md

 ## Documentation

-At the top of each file is the name of the project, the file, author, creation date, a brief description of what is in file, and legal/license information.
+At the top of each file is the name of the project, the file, author, creation date, a brief description of what is in file, and legal/licence information.

-Verbose commenting in headers and in source files any relevant comments to describe algorithms that aren't immediately clear.

-Comments in headers will focus on describing what the code is for, how it is used, and its limitations.
-Where relevant there may also be comments on algorithms/logic if the implemented logic is peculiar, or that the approach is notable to how the code is used.
+Main description of how stuff functions should be in the headers not in the source files except in the case where an object/function/other is limited to just the source file and it that case there may be description there for its functionality.

 Classes will keep a general description of all of their methods and an example of usage.
 For methods in classes there will be a brief description of what the method does but any important details will be kept in a class wide comment